airladon/ThisIGet/src/content/Math/Trigonometry_1/Sine/explanation/brief/content.md

 $$opposite_{hypotenuse = s} = s \times \sin \left( \theta \right)$$

-As s is the hypotenuse of any triangle, we can generalize this to.
+As s is the hypotenuse of any triangle, we can generalize this:

 ![](./general.png)